derickr/dbgp/debugger_protocol.rst

                         Cursor".
 Once the debugger engine uses a temporary breakpoint, it should automatically remove the breakpoint from it's list of valid breakpoints.
+    resolved            Flag to denote whether a breakpoint has been resolved.
+                        The value of the attribute is either *resolved* or *unresolved*.
+                        A resolved breakpoint is one where the debugger engine has established that it can actually break on: the file/line number (*line* type breakpoints), the
+                        function name (*call* and *return* type breakpoints), or the exception name (*exception* type breakpoints).
+                        For dynamic languages, that load files as the execution happens, this is useful for finding out invalid breakpoints.
+This is a **read only** flag.
+It MUST be included when the debugger engine does support resolving of breakpoints, and it MUST NOT be included if the debugger engine has no notion of resolved breakpoints.
+An IDE can use the *resolved_breakpoints* feature to find out whether a debugging engine supports resolved breakpoints.
     hit_count           Number of effective hits for the breakpoint in the current session.
 This value is maintained by the debugger engine (a.k.a.
 DBGP client).
 A